 Unlike fund gifts, specific gifts meet a—you guessed it—specific need identified by one or a small group of our local church partners.
 In this case, we know the specifics of exactly where your gift is going and how big the need is.

-For example, one of our specific gifts this year is Kitchen and Dining Improvements.
-Two of our local church partners in an Indigenous community in Colombia told us about the need for secure and safe dining spaces with a potable water system, to help them provide meals to more than 1,200 Indigenous children.
-In total, these kitchen and dining improvements will cost $68,580 between the two centres.
-Through Gifts of Compassion, we’ll invite you to give a gift of $100, $250 or $500 towards this project, and once the need is met in full, we won’t be raising funds for it anymore.
+For example, one of our specific gifts this year is Solar Power.
+Two of our local church partners in a rural community in Ethiopia told us about the need for a more reliable and sustainable source of electricity.
+In total, this solar power initiative will cost $75,600 between the two centres.
+Through Gifts of Compassion, we’ll invite you to give a gift of $150 towards this project, and once the need is met in full, we won’t be raising funds for it anymore.
 Instead, we’ll add new gifts as our local church partners express the needs of their communities or we’ll invite you to give towards other related gifts.

 That’s why you’ll notice these types of gifts have a progress bar on them.
 Together, we can track our progress towards meeting this specific need in full.
 This also means that not every gift in our gift guide will be available forever.
 So, if you see something you want to give towards, make sure to do it sooner than later!